aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 - [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) / [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) - Other versions may work, however they have not been tested
 - [Colcon](https://colcon.readthedocs.io/en/released/user/installation.html) - Used for building and bundling the application.
+- [vcs](https://github.com/dirk-thomas/vcstool#how-to-install-vcstool) - Used to pull in sample app dependencies
+- [rosdep](http://wiki.ros.org/rosdep) - rosdep is a command-line tool for installing system dependencies.

 ## AWS Setup